thedevyashsaini/rusticle/Syntax.md

 ## Keywords

-The following keywords are reserved in Rusticle:
+The following keywords are reserved in Lin:

 - `and`
 - `class`